Lonely Planet Experiences: Bangkok Temple Tour and Cruise

 At the end of your walking tour in Bangkok you are free to continue exploring the area or your guide will assist you in getting a taxi back to your hotel.

-- Drop off transfer, Items of a personal nature, Tips or gratuities for drivers or guide
+- Tips or gratuities for drivers or guide

-Closure of sites: The route of the klong (canal) tour may change depending on the water levels in individual klongs.
+• Closure of sites: the order of the tour itinerary and the route of the klong (canal) tour may change depending on the water levels in individual klongs